jonfernq/Flashcard-Data/DjangoFashcardApp/DockerDevEnvironment.md

 ### Docker Development Environment

-For the creation of the flashcard app, additional steps needed to do development work in a Docker Container
+For the creation of the quiz app, additional steps needed to do development work in a Docker Container

-To develop the flashcard app outlined above in a Docker container, you will need to follow these additional steps:
+To develop the quiz app outlined above in a Docker container, you will need to follow these additional steps:

 1. Install Docker and Docker Compose on your local machine.